 We’ve all had that Monday morning feeling.
 A mix of tiredness, anxiety and resignation.
 Defeated before we’ve begun.
 Instead of being the worst day of the week, Mondays can (and should) be the best.
 Anything’s possible!
-This article explains how to defeat Monday mornings.
+Productivity awaits!
+This article explains how to defeat Monday morning.

 - Try something new.
 Think about something you enjoy doing at work – for me it’s playing with new software and trying to make things work – and do that on Monday mornings.
 Maybe check out Pipedrive or Basecamp.